 They have also been involved bringing 200 volunteers to the refugee camps during the xenophobic attacks, especially where no community halls have been opened for them by the Cape Town City Council.
 For them, this is not out only out of kindness, but a public health issue — everyone is at risk.
 It’s not about cutting taxes, it’s how about how you use taxes.
 It’s about people to people solidarity.
 Today it’s Zimbabwe, tomorrow it could be you.

 In the evening we met with Denis Goldberg, who had invited us to a barbecue he had organised with a community group called Courage & Friendship.
 It was great just meeting people like us who were doing their thing in the community.
 The conversation did focus on the issue of the moment — the xenophobic attacks.

 For Denis, the experience of feeling rejected is common everywhere, whether in apartheid South Africa, Nazi Germany, the “stop & search” (SUS) in Brixton and in the refugee camps in Cape Town.
 He really epitomised for me the struggle of being born free and equal.

 It was strangely wonderful that the barbeque he organised brought together community organisers from local townships and ourselves from the UK, or to put it more simply, getting people from different backgrounds to be able to share stories, laughs and good food together without feeling the chains of inequality and inferiority.

-Although he argued that South Africa wasn’t a rainbow nation…yet, more a nation of diverse cultures, I felt both awkward and inspired throughout the trip at how every time you turn round, someone is there to take your rubbish, fill up your cup of coffee, lend you a hand.
+Although he argue that South Africa wasn’t a rainbow nation…yet, but more a nation of diverse cultures, I felt both awkward and inspired throughout the trip at how everytime you turn round, someone is there to take your rubbish, fill up your cup of coffee, lend you a hand.
 It’s that genuine sense of solidarity and fraternity, put simply neighbourliness that we so miss in this country.